NISCA RULES AND REGULATIONS

 - Each saddle club is responsible for knowing NISCA Rules and Regulations, and Bylaws.

 - All clubs must follow the same procedure for numbering the horses and riders.
 Each horse/rider combination must have a number.
+Each horse and rider combination is charged an office fee, which is to be stated on the show bill and retained by the member saddle club.

 - Priority of rules and regulations will apply as follows: